-Tall Meadow Rue is a stout, native, erect perennial forb reaching from 3 to 5 feet in height, the mature stem is a purple color.
+Tall Meadow Rue is a stout, native, erect perennial forb reaching from 3 to 5 feet in height with a mature stem that is a purple color.
 The stem may be smooth or have fine whitish hair.
 It usually branches near the top.

 The inflorescence is a pyramid shaped compound panicle branching from the top of the stem.
 Sometimes there are smaller panicles rising from the upper leaf axils.
 Plants are dioecious, that is male and female flowers are on separate plants.
 Male plants have the larger and most showy flower clusters.

-Flowers: The male flowers are small 1/3 inch long 4 (to 6) -parted, white to greenish lance shaped sepals with up to 15 stamens that are club shaped and have a pointed tip (are apiculate).
+Flowers: The male flowers are small, 1/3 inch long 4 (to 6) -parted, white to greenish lance shaped sepals with up to 15 stamens that are club shaped and have a pointed tip (are apiculate).
 The filaments of the stamens are white while the anthers are yellow, turning darker after pollen release.
-Female flowers have light green pistils and very fine surface hair.
+Female flowers have light green pistils and usually have very fine surface hair or glandular hair on the ovary.
 In the Thalictrum species the stigma extends down the side of the style.
 The sepals fall away early, no petals.
 Stems of the flowers and the flower panicles are usually without hair.

 Fruit: Seeds are a dry ovoid dark brown achene, which is ribbed (veined), may be hairy or glandular, the ribs appearing as longitudinal wings.
 There is a beak on the seed at first, as long as the achene body, which separates away as the seed matures.
 The achene body is 2 to 4.6 mm long.
 Seeds require 60 days of cold stratification for germination.

 Habitat: Tall Meadow Rue grows in meadows, open woods, and prairies where the soil is loamy to sandy, moist to mesic and with full sun to partial sun.
 Roots are tuberous.